eosnetworkfoundation/docs/docs/80_tutorials/10_bios-boot-sequence.md

 For instructions to install the `nodeos` binaries, see the [Install Antelope pre-compiled binaries](https://developers.eos.io/manuals/eos/v2.2/install/install-prebuilt-binaries) tutorial but do not start `nodeos` at this stage.

 #### 1.1.2.
-EOSIO.CDT Binaries
+Antelope CDT Binaries

-For instructions to install the EOSIO.CDT binaries, see the [Install EOSIO.CDT binaries](https://developers.eos.io/manuals/eosio.cdt/latest/installation) tutorial.
+For instructions to install the Antelope CDT binaries, see the [Install Antelope CDT binaries](https://developers.eos.io/manuals/eosio.cdt/latest/installation) tutorial.

 ### 1.2.
 Create a development wallet